hgraca/php-cache/README.md

 ## Todo

+- PhpFileCache
-- Make it work for big files, using streams
+  - Make it work for big data